What is a Personal Injury Lawsuit?

 - and contributory or comparative negligence, in which case the defendant argues that the plaintiff’s own conduct caused, or at least partly caused, his or her injuries.

-A seasoned veteran of personal injury law can explain these and other defenses and determine whether they apply to a particular case.
+A seasoned veteran of personal injury lawyer can explain these and other defenses and determine whether they apply to a particular case.